mattsanders/CSS3-TextMate-Bundle/readme.md

 ## Basic Commands

+These are the basic commands you may use for tab-completion with your stylesheets.

 * radius [ tab completion ]
 * boxshadow [ tab completion ]
 * gradient [ tab completion ]